Installation of air compressors and accessories, air piping, vacuum, blowers and pneumatics

 If the temperature inside the compressor room doesn’t exceed 5 ˚C when compared with the ambient temperature, the natural ventilation is sufficient.

-Make sure that the electrical service voltage matches the voltage on the compressor nameplate (located inside the electrical cabinet) before installing the compressor.
+Compressed Air Controls will make sure that the electrical service voltage matches the voltage on the compressor nameplate (located inside the electrical cabinet) before installing the compressor

 The compressor will be: